heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 > [!WARNING]
 >
 > It seems that IntelliJ IDEA does not support using the Maven wrapper on their
-> latest version (2025.xx) as pictured below.
-The following bug reports seem
+> latest version (2025.xx).
+Thus, the configuration pictured below will not work
+> correctly.
+>
-> related to this (as per our findings in September 2025):
+> The following bug reports seem related to this (as per our findings in
+> September 2025):
 >
 > - <https://youtrack.jetbrains.com/issue/IDEA-370490/Maven-on-WSL-cant-run-maven-goal-with-not-default-runner.-The-JAVAHOME-environment-variable-is-not-defined-correctly>
 > - <https://youtrack.jetbrains.com/issue/IDEA-368924/Maven-on-WSL-cant-perform-tasks.-No-such-file-or-directory>